Antoniovelascodev/Antoniovelascodev/README.md

 ## About me

-* Currently studying second year of Multiplatform Application Developer (DAM)
+* Currently studying second year of Multiplatform Aplication Development (DAM)

 Outside of work, I enjoy playing football, padel, solving escape rooms, and trying my hand at fishing.
 Driven by a passion for continuous improvement I always work hard to stay ahead and reach the next level.
 <br><br>